-One of your greatest sources for cash is client payment.
+One of your greatest sources of cash is client payment.
 Because so many of your business expenses are paid out of this pool of cash that comes in monthly, making changes to the timing of when your invoices are due has a big impact.

-Make sure that due dates on your invoices align with the due dates for your own bills.
+Make sure that the due dates on your invoices align with the due dates for your own bills.
 Often, businesses are accruing expenses before a client payment comes in, and those expenses can diminish your cash flow.
 Try to send out your invoices as quickly as possible once a sale is made, and have fair, but short deadlines for payment.
 Making simple adjustments to your invoice process, like billing your clients every two weeks instead of monthly, will quickly increase your cash flow.

 Tip #2: Change Invoice Terms